Joh Bjelke-Petersen: Early life

 In 1933, Bjelke-Petersen began work land-clearing and peanut farming on the family's newly acquired second property.
 His efforts eventually allowed him to begin work as a contract land-clearer and to acquire further capital which he invested in farm equipment and natural resource exploration.
 He developed a technique for quickly clearing scrub by connecting a heavy anchor chain between two bulldozers.
 By the time he was 30, he was a prosperous farmer and businessman.
 Obtaining a pilot's licence early in his adult life, Bjelke-Petersen also started aerial spraying and grass seeding to further speed up pasture development in Queensland.

 After failing in a 1944 plebiscite against the sitting member to gain Country Party endorsement in the state seat of Nanango, based on Kingaroy, Bjelke-Petersen was elected in 1946 to the Kingaroy Shire Council, where he developed a profile in the Country Party.
-With the support of local federal member and shire council chairman Sir Charles Adermann and Sir Frank Nicklin, he gained Country Party endorsement for Nanango and was elected a year later at age 36, going on to give regular radio talks and becoming secretary of the local Nationals branch.
+With the support of local federal member and shire council chairman Sir Charles Adermann and state opposition leader Sir Frank Nicklin, he gained Country Party endorsement for Nanango and was elected a year later at age 36, going on to give regular radio talks and becoming secretary of the local Nationals branch.
 He would hold this seat, renamed Barambah in 1950, for the next 40 years.
 The Labor Party had held power in Queensland since 1932 and Bjelke-Petersen spent eleven years as an opposition member.

-Rise to power, 1952–1970
+Rise to power

 On 31 May 1952, Bjelke-Petersen married typist Florence Gilmour, who would later become a significant political figure in her own right.